Indications and Usage:

 Mechanism of Actions:

-Domperidone is a peripheral dopamine D2-receptor antagonist, which regulates the motility of gastric and small intestinal smooth muscle.
+Domperidone is a peripheral D2-receptor antagonist, which regulates the motility of gastric and small intestinal smooth muscle.
 It increases the

 duration of antral and duodenal contractions and also LES resting pressure, thus stimulating gastric emptying and is also effective in relief of symptoms of reflux

 esophagitis.
-Antiemetic activity is due to the blockade of dopamine receptors in the chemoreceptor trigger zone.
+Antiemetic activity is due to the blockade of receptors in the chemoreceptor trigger zone.
 Esmoprazole inhibits the secretion of gastric

 acid by irreversibly blocking the enzyme system of H+/K+ ATPase of the gastric parietal cell.
 It is activated at an acidic pH to a sulphenamide derivative that